 Time Travel: Pioneertown

 Tired of modern city life and want to step back in time?
 Pioneertown is an 1880s-themed community that’ll impress history buffs and movie lovers.
 Some of the most famous Westerns were filmed in this little town between Joshua Tree and Rim Rock.

 Head to Mane Street to check out all the excitement.
 This famous promenade is full of vintage shops, restaurants, and fake Western storefronts.
 Keep your eyes open for a gunfight on summer weekends.
 And head to renowned Pappie + Harriet’s for live music and BBQ.

 After you work up an appetite exploring this historic gem, head to Pioneertown Pantry.
 There, you’ll be able to pick up soup mixes, bread starters, and preserves so you can eat just like the cowboys did.
 Do yourself a favor and grab a jar of their famous Yucca Valley honey.

 True SoCal Vibes: Oceanside

-O'side, as locals call it, is the movie version of Southern California.
+O’side, as locals call it, is the quintessential Southern California beach town.
 Quaint neighborhoods filled with bungalows, a historic pier, and long stretches of beaches set the scene.

 Learn about surf culture at the California Surf Museum and then hop on your own board down at the beach.
 Check out the lighthouse and look for vintage cars downtown.